-- It supervised the preparation of the Report of the internal and external auditing services on the Financial Statements for financial year 2019 and the company's risks, including tax ones.
-It contrasted the statements made by the external auditor regarding the declaration of its independence in relation to the entity or entities related thereto, receiving from it the declaration of its independence and issuing the corresponding report on the independence of the auditor which it publishes on the Company's website on the occasion of the calling of the 2019 General Meeting.
+- It supervised the preparation of the Report of the internal and external auditing services on the Financial Statements for financial year 2020 and the company's risks, including tax ones.
+It contrasted the statements made by the external auditor regarding the declaration of its independence in relation to the entity or entities related thereto, receiving from it the declaration of its independence and issuing the corresponding report on the independence of the auditor.
+The Committee is supervising the evolution of the work on the implementation of the "European Single Electronic Format" (ESEF) for preparing its annual accounts, applicable Europe-wide as of the 2020 fiscal year.

-- It revised, internally on a quarterly and half-yearly basis, the financial information that is disclosed to the stock markets before being communicated; it held working meetings with the group's external auditors before approving the proposal for the preparation of the annual accounts; and it has supervised and been aware of the reports drawn up, both internally and by the Group's external auditor, on the efficacy of internal control of Financial Information Systems.
+- It revised, internally, the financial and non-financial information that is disclosed to the stock markets before being communicated; it held working meetings with the group's external auditors before approving the proposal of the annual accounts; it has revised the methods applied by the internal audit services.